arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Alternative values can be used per requirements if needed.

 The following image shows the `Status variables (volatile)` window.
-Here, we will define the `cnt` variable, assigning its access address and datatype for Modbus RTU transmission.
+Here, we will define the `cnt` variable and assign its access address and datatype for Modbus RTU transmission.

 ![Arduino PLC IDE - Opta™ Server Status Variable](assets/opta_plcide_server_statVar.png)